TerjeNorderhaug/person8-mongo/README.md

 Copyright © 2018 Terje Norderhaug

-Distributed under the Eclipse Public License either version 1.0 or (atyour option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.